PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Product addition and removal commands are used immidiately when visitor adds to a cart or removes from a cart any products.
-These commands let us track how visitor interacted with a cart and update a cart state.
+These commands let us track how a visitor interacted with a cart and update a cart state.

 Adding products to a cart: